 Sitting down, He called the twelve and said to them, “If anyone wants to be first, he shall be last of all and servant of all.”
 Mark 9:35 (NASB)

 In the Greek language there are four types of “if” statements.
 The first type is an “if” that assumes the answer is “yes.”
 The second type assumes the answer is “no.” The remaining two types of “if” statements have two different levels of uncertainty.
 Now this is important since Jesus uses the first type of “if” statement.
 That is, Jesus said, “If anyone wants to be first,” and He implied in the “if” statement that the disciples did want to be first.
 Jesus understood the human sin nature.
 We are proud men and women who want to be considered better than everyone around us.
 We want the applause and approval of everyone.
 We love to be served and praised.
 That is the core problem in just about every human interaction and conflict.
 For example, when we feel unloved and unappreciated, we say that no one cares about us and we are all alone in life.
-Therefore, God tells us that He loves us (John 3:16), we are not alone, and He will always be with us (Matt.
-28:20).
-He tells us that we can go to Him when we are discouraged and needing help (Heb.
-4:16).
+Therefore, God tells us that He loves us (John 3:16), we are not alone, and He will always be with us (Matthew 28:20).
+He tells us that we can go to Him when we are discouraged and needing help (Hebrews 4:16).
 God understands that in our sin nature we are very vulnerable.

 Yet, Jesus told them that if they wanted to be first, there was a way to accomplish that.
 They could be first.
 All they had to do was be the servant of all.
 In Mark 9:35 Jesus uses three key words – first, last and servant.
 The Greek word that is translated as “first” is protos.
 The Greek word means “first, leading, foremost, prominent and most important.”
 Jesus had it correct.
 That is what they were arguing about – who was the most important.
 The second word “last” comes from the Greek word eskatos.
 It means “last, lowest, most insignificant.”
 That is exactly what they did not want to be – most insignificant.
 Yet, Jesus tells us that we must be lower than that.
 We must be “servant of all.”
 The Greek word translated as servant is diakonos.
 The word refers to one who serves a master and consequently everyone else who comes into the house.